d2l-ai/d2l-en/chapter_introduction/index.md

 we considered predicting house prices from a fixed set of features: square footage, number of bedrooms, number of bathrooms, walking time to downtown.
-We also discussed mapping from an image (of fixed dimension) to the predicted probabilities that it belongs to each of a fixed number of classes, or taking a user ID and a product ID, and predicting a star rating.
+We also discussed mapping from an image (of fixed dimension) to the predicted probabilities that it assigns to each of a fixed number of classes, or taking a user ID and a product ID, and predicting a star rating.
 In these cases, once we feed our fixed-length input